 Tom Manning: I suppress each photo, cell phone videos, they cost me a fortune, and then they show up on YouTube...
 God, I hate YouTube.

 - Happens several times in Sex Drive.
-Felicia is taking a piss in the car's radiator to give it some needed fluid - a car comes by & one of the kids in the back takes a picture which ends up on Pissingladies.com.
-Ian gets a boner at an abstinence rally and people video & post it.
+Felicia is taking a piss in the car's radiator to give it some needed fluid — a car comes by and one of the kids in the back takes a picture which ends up on Pissingladies.com.
+Ian gets a boner at an abstinence rally and people video and post it.
 Etc.

 - In Hancock, PR executive Ray (Jason Bateman) shows Hancock (Will Smith) YouTube videos of the objectionable actions he takes as a superhero.
 In one, he grabs ice cream from an ice cream truck nearly-naked with his clothes burnt off.
 In another, he's shown grabbing (by the tail) a whale that had beached itself, and tossing it out to sea hundreds of yards away, smashing a small boat.

 - In 17 Again, the main character gets in a fight at school, which he loses badly.
 He tries to tell his "father", Ned, note that it was a draw, but Ned says he saw it on YouTube.

 - In Brazilian film Cilada.com, the starting point is a sexual failure of the protagonist being put on YouTube and turning him into a local mockery.

-- Used seriously in National Treasure 2 with the revelation that one of Ben's ancestors may have been complicit in the assassination of Abraham Lincoln.
+- Used seriously in National Treasure 2: Book of Secrets with the revelation that one of Ben's ancestors may have been complicit in the assassination of Abraham Lincoln.
 Ben's father compares the situation to that of Samuel Mudd, who was convicted for treating John Wilkes Booth but later pardoned, yet could never live it down.
 Once the video goes online, he complains that it'll never go away.

 - Again, used seriously in Skyfall.
 A hard drive containing the identities and current assignments of all the undercover NATO agents is compromised.
 Silva is posting them online at a rate of five each week.
 Also, three of the agents were caught and had their executions filmed and put on YouTube.